April 2, 2021

 I typically vote Republican

-I voted Libertarian this time around – some don’t ever accuse me of being a blind devotee to Donald Trump
+I voted Libertarian this time around – so don’t ever accuse me of being a blind devotee to Donald Trump

 My concern with election integrity did not begin with the 2020 election fiasco, but was triggered by the events of 2018 as ballot harvesting reversed the outcome of several congressional races in California.